delton137/PhononSED/README.md

 To run the parallel version, use
 `mpirun -stdin all -np *number_of_processors* ./PhononSED.x < RDXPhononSED.inp`

-*fitter.py* is an example python code calculates phonon lifetimes by fitting Lorentzians to the SED data.
+*fitter.py* is an example Python code which calculates phonon lifetimes by fitting Lorentzians to the SED data.
 A newer version has been developed in Matlab.

 ### References